lukaszmadrzynski/Website-Update/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          Follow a team whose commitment to sustainability has earned praise and recognition from major domestic and international organizations, including IUCN and UNESCO as well as various media outlets, including National Geographic and Discovery Channel.
+          Follow a team whose commitment to sustainability has earned awards and recognition from major domestic and international organizations, including IUCN and UNESCO as well as various media outlets, including National Geographic and Discovery Channel.